CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts-2.rst

 **It is a general rule to spend as little time as possible in interrupts.
 Commands such as wait, printf and communications with other ports including Serial or I2C, may cause your micro-controller to not behave properly.
 Allocating and reallocating memory should also be avoided within a callback function.
 The compiler may even refuse to compile a code that includes such time consumming tasks in the callback functions.**

+What if you really would like to excute longer tasks in an interrupt?
+You will need to think about alternative ways to execute the time consuming tasks outside of the interrupt.
+For instance, you could introduce a global boolean variable that the interrupt sets to a particular value to indicate the interrupt code was executed.
+The main function loop may then monitor this variable and execute the relevant code when appropriate.

+Back to our LED toggle example...
 The wait statement is only here to prevent the button to trigger multiple interrupts when pressed.
 We could do this differently: get the callback function to deactivate the